sagemath/trac_to_gh/Issue 9630.md

 # Issue 9630: Python ints should have a conversion to Maxima

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9630

 Original creator: kcrisman